* In order to prevent the spread of infectious disease, some activities were not held in FY2020, FY2021, and FY2022.

 OLC has provided a Tokyo Disney Resort facility as the venue for Urayasu City’s Coming-of-Age ceremony since 2002.

-On January 8, 2024, the Urayasu City Coming-of-Age Day ceremony was held at Tokyo DisneySea’s Broadway Music Theatre, where the arrival into adulthood of 1,715 young people was officially recognized.
-This year’s theme was “Light lies beyond clouds—enjoy youth and step forward into the future.”
-The ceremony kicked off with a group of 20 people in celebration of the milestone, followed by speeches from the mayor of Urayasu City, chair of the city council, and Tokyo Disney Resort Ambassador.
-At the finale, Disney characters stepped off the stage and mingled with the new adults.
+On January 13, 2025, the Urayasu City Coming-of-Age Day ceremony was held at Tokyo DisneySea’s Broadway Music Theatre, where the arrival into adulthood of 1,631 young people was officially recognized.
+This year’s theme was “Climbing mountains and crossing seas—forge a new path forward.”
+The ceremony kicked off with a “count-up” to 20 in celebration of the milestone, followed by speeches from the mayor of Urayasu City, chair of the city council, and Tokyo Disney Resort Ambassador.
+For the finale, Disney characters interacted with the new adults, which put smiles on everyone’s faces.
+Many of the participants also appeared to be delighted to be able to reunite with their friends as they enjoyed the special day at our Park.

 Support initiative |